datacommonsorg/docsite/api/rest/triple.md

 *   `limit`: The maximum number of triples per combination of property and type associated with nodes linked by that property to fetch, up to *500*.

-*   `key`: Your API key.

 ## How to construct a request to the triples endpoint

 ### Step 1: assembling the information you will need

 This endpoint requires the argument `dcids`, which are unique node identifiers defined by Data Commons.
 Your query will need to specify the DCIDs for the nodes of interest.

-In addition to this required property, this endpoint also allows you to specify your API key as an optional argument as well as a limit on how many triples (up to 500) you would like to see in the response.
+In addition to this required property, this endpoint also allows you to optionally specify a limit on how many triples (up to 500) you would like to see in the response.

 ### Step 2: creating the request